semgrep/semgrep-docs/docs/deployment/teams.md

 * `admin`
 * `member`

+Optionally, you can appoint members to a third role: the **manager** role.
+Managers are a subset of members with some additional capabilities and scopes.
+In particular, they are able to assign specific projects to members through the creation of [teams](#teams-beta).

 :::info
 * Users are assigned a role based on your [organization's default](#setting-a-default-role).
 New organizations are created with a default role of `admin`.
 :::